 What Is 7075 Aluminum Grade?

-Aluminum 7075 is a high-strength heat-treatable aluminum alloy used for highly stressed structural parts. it is a member of the 7000 series aluminum alloys.
-As a primarily zinc-based aluminum alloy, It contains 5.6% zinc, 2.1% magnesium, and 1.2% copper.
+Aluminum 7075 is a high-strength aluminum alloy used for highly stressed structural parts.
+As a primarily zinc-based aluminum alloy, It contains 5.6% zinc, 2.1% magnesium, and 1.2% copper. it is a member of the 7000 series aluminum alloys.
+Its increased mechanical strength makes it popular in the defense and aerospace industries.

 Below is a table to show the Chemical Composition of both materials and you will find how each Chemical affects the performance of the materials.